-$^{^{3}}$ From April 2005 stakeholder pension providers will be allowed to charge a fee of up to 1.5% for each of the first ten years the pension product is held.
+2 Stakeholder schemes must be flexible in that they have a low level of contractual minimum contributions (£20), no penalties for ceasing or reducing contributions, no penalties for transferring the fund to another arrangement, and total charges on the fund were initially capped at 1% per annum.
+From April 2005 stakeholder pension providers are allowed to charge a fee of up to 1.5% for each of the first ten years the pension product is held.
 After ten years the fee cap reduces to 1.0% (www.hm-treasury.gov.uk).